ellahaslam/ai-for-the-arts/README.md

 # AI for the Arts and Humanities Portfolio - 2836800H

 The purpose of this repository is to learn how to use these tools introduced to me in this course and pull them into a portfolio.

-My goals for this course include:
+**My goals for this course include:**
 + Learning how to utilize different tools like Github and Copilot.
-+ Learn basic Python code syntax and semantics.
++ Understand basic python code syntax and semantics.
++ Reflect on Machine Learning concepts.
++ Understand how LLMs work.
-+ Reflect critically on Notebook exercises and AI assistance.
++ Reflect critically on Notebook exercises, concepts and AI assistance.
-+ Get a good grade in this course

 ## My Repository
 + **Created a coding notebook** where all my coding exercises were tested and reflected on.